MayKoder/Space-Partitioning/docs/index.md

 </p>
 <br>

-If you are dealing with large ammounts of objects for an RTS game, or any other game, maybe you want to work with AABB trees, Octrees (3D context) or QuadTrees (2D context).
+If you are dealing with large amounts of objects for an RTS game, or any other game, maybe you want to work with AABB trees, Octrees (3D context) or QuadTrees (2D context).

-In our case, we want the user to be able to deal with large ammounts of entities, like buildings, units, props...
+In our case, we want the user to be able to deal with large amounts of entities, like buildings, units, props...

-We will create a QuadTree to manage static entities, and a AABBTree to manage everything related to dynamic entities (collision, culling, logic... ).
+We will create a QuadTree to manage static entities, and a AABBTree to manage everything related to dynamic entities (collision, culling, logic...).

 To start with this, we will work with some custom structs, like Point and Rect, some math functions and the .h and .cpp files provided [here](#lets-code-c-implementation).